vcsaturninus/mover/README.md

    cannot exist by itself without it.
  * build number (added and incremented via `bump_build_number()`)

-These observer the remark made earlier: if any component to the left is incremented, everything to the right is set to 0.
+These also observe the remark made earlier: if any component to the left is incremented, everything to the right is set to 0.
 ```
     local s = mover.semver("3.2.17")